Auburn Boulevard: Route description

 Auburn Boulevard starts as a two-lane road in a fairly obscure location in the North Sacramento area of Sacramento where it meets the intersection of Manning Street and Harvard Street (the continuation of the roadway south of Manning), just below the El Camino Avenue overpass.
-After a junction with Van Ness Avenue (which connects to El Camino Avenue), it continues northeast, paralleling the Sacramento RT Light Rail and Union Pacific railroad tracks to the west.
+After a junction with Van Ness Street (which connects to El Camino Avenue), it continues northeast, paralleling the SacRT light rail's Blue Line and Union Pacific railroad tracks to the west.
 As it reaches the Marconi Avenue overpass, the first segment of Auburn Boulevard ends at the intersection with Marconi Circle and Roseville Road (the continuation of the roadway northeast of Marconi).

 A second segment of Auburn Boulevard reemerges just east of the intersection where the first segment ends and is a minor two-lane street between Marconi Circle and Connie Drive, just west of the Capital City Freeway (Business 80).

 The third and longest segment of Auburn Boulevard begins on the other side of the Capital City Freeway at the intersection with Marconi Avenue and eastbound offramp traffic coming from the freeway.
 It starts out again as a two-lane road paralleling the Capital City Freeway to the north, acting as a frontage road.
 After Howe Avenue, it is here that Auburn Boulevard straddles the Sacramento city limits, with the unincorporated community of Arden-Arcade to the south, acting as its northern border.
 Despite running along the city limits, the road is maintained by SACDOT, Sacramento County's Public Works department.
 As it approaches Fulton Avenue, the roadway expands to four lanes and remains at least four lanes for the remainder of the route.
 It begins to veer away from the Capital City Freeway as it approaches Watt Avenue.
 After skirting Del Paso Regional Park to the north and meeting both Winding Way and the ramps to both I-80 and Business 80/Capital City Freeway (unsigned SR 244), Auburn Boulevard departs from the city of Sacramento and enters the unincorporated community of Foothill Farms.
 Auburn Boulevard continues northeast through the community, passing Madison Avenue.
 As it approaches Manzanita Avenue, the roadway enters the city of Citrus Heights.
 After passing Greenback Lane (CR E14) it continues northeast until it reaches the intersection with Sylvan Road and Old Auburn Road, where Auburn Boulevard turns north.
 After passing Antelope Road, Auburn Boulevard approaches its northeastern end as it enters Placer County and the city of Roseville, ending at I-80.
-The roadway itself continues into Roseville as Riverside Avenue.
+The roadway itself continues into downtown Roseville as Riverside Avenue.

+Local transportation

+RT bus routes 1, 21, 25, 26, 82, 93, and 193 operate on Auburn Boulevard.
+The Louis Orlando Transit Center at the northeastern end of Auburn Boulevard in Roseville provides transfers to Roseville Transit bus routes A, B, and R and Placer County Transit bus route 10.